 - lectures and seminars in child development and psychoanalytic theory

 - supervised twice weekly clinical cases with a child and an adolescent and also parent work

 - twice weekly personal therapy

-Child development research: you will explore attachment theory, neurobiology, developmental psychology and anthropology.
+Child development research: Over this one year module, you will explore attachment theory, neurobiology, developmental psychology and anthropology.